-My vision is to go out into the community and deliver fun nutrition culinary education experiences to elementary students, sparking a hunger for health and well being.
-I want to create conversations and exploration around the Canada Food Guide linked to the Ontario nutrition curriculum.
-Giving students the tools needed to appreciate whole foods, self-love, culture, while creating and enjoying a healthy food creation.
+My vision is to go out into the community and deliver fun nutrition culinary education experiences, sparking a hunger for health and well being.
+I want to create mindful conversations and exploration around all that wholesome foods offer us.
+By providing the ingredients needed individuals can begin to appreciate food, cultivate self-love, and find a balanced way of living.

 HOW IT ALL BEGAN...